lukra1/PL-300-Study-material-compilation-/README.md

 # Power BI PL-300 Study material compilation
+by Lucrecia Krause Microsoft MVP Data Platform
+Power BI & Fabric

-Welcome to the mentorship resources page.
+Welcome to the mentorship resources page. for the user group study groups references
+#OrlandoPowerBI #PowerBIWomen #CommunityRocks

-This is a compilation of free resources will guideyou to get started learning Power BI, data analysis and all you nees to prepare for the
+This is a compilation of free resources to get started learning Power BI, data analysis and to prepare for the
-PL-300 Data Analyst Associate exam using free Microsoft resources.
+PL-300 Data Analyst Associate exam.

 <cr>